Direction-Flipped Influence Audits Reveal Hidden Structure in Moral Choices of LLMs: Conclusion

-This work was supported by a grant from Coefficient Giving, which funded a subset of the author team and covered compute credits used to conduct the experiments and analyses.
-We'd like to thank the Alignment Foundation, which helped with project-related logistics.
-We also thank William Bankes, who contributed to early discussions related to the paper.
+\begin{ack} This work was supported by a grant from Coefficient Giving, which funded a subset of the author team and covered compute credits used to conduct the experiments and analyses.
+We thank the AI Alignment Foundation, which helped with project-related logistics.
+We also thank William Bankes, who contributed to early discussions related to the paper. \end{ack}